PaulBueckhard/Chat-E/README.md

     cd frontend/
     npm start

+Go to `frontend/src/components/SingleChat.js` and change the `ENDPOINT` URL to “http://localhost:5000”.
+Create a new .env file in the root directory and include the following:

+    PORT=5000
+    MONGO_URI=<Your MongoDB URI>
+    JWT_SECRET=<Your JWT secret>
+    NODE_ENV=development

-You should now be able to access Chat-E in your browser at “http://localhost:3000”.
+You should now be able to access Chat-E in your browser at “http://localhost:5000”.

 ---